saberder/BMW-TensorFlow-Training-GUI/README.md

 #### Validating the prerequisites installation

-- Make sure that the `deleteme` files in  `datasets`   and 	`checkpoints`  folder are deleted. (deleteme files are placeholder files  used for git)

 	 Make sure that the `base_dir` field in  `docker_sdk_api/api/paths.json` is correct (it must match the path of the root of the repo on your machine).

   ![](./documentation_images/basedir.gif)